sondreluc/react-under-the-hood/chapters/chapter_5.md

 # Chapter 5: Star Trek Video Game Demo

-This isn't a book about project organization.
-There are some conventions that are starting to materialize.
-You can learn more here: Khan Academy link
+So far we have reviewed React from a very high level.
+This was intentional since there are plenty of vocational tutorials on React available.
+However, no book on a JavaScript library is complete without a demo application explaining how to actually use the library.

+Therefore, we are going to build an application that touches the most crucial parts of React's API.
+In order to keep it fun, we are going to build a simple Star Trek themed space travel video game.
+This also reinforces the idea that React's design decisions are inherited from certain game engines.
+It will consist of a starship on a starchart of a scaled down version of the Star Trek's Alpha Quadrant.
+There is plenty of state to manage here: ship location, current destination, warp factor (speed), and whether the ship is currently travelling.
+All this state will respond to user input.

-By now, we'be already gone through most of the important parts of React's API.
-It's API foot print is actually quite narrow compared to some other frameworks but as the Roman prover says: "The fox has many tricks.
+By now, we have already gone through most of the important parts of React's API.
+It's API foot print is actually quite narrow compared to some other frameworks but as the Roman proverb says: "The fox has many tricks.
 The hedgehog has one good one."

-We're going to get started building out Star Trek video game.
-Once we're finished, it will look something like this:
+We are going to get started building our Star Trek video game.
+Once we are finished, it will look something like this:

 ![finished demo](../images/01_finished_demo.png)